lokwaniaditya/ai_weather_music/README.md

 <h1>BeatForecast</h1>
-A web-based application that gives music recommendations using AI based on the weather of the location user is in - A twist to the classic weather app <br/>
+BeatForecast aims to enhance your music experience by syncing your playlist with the current weather.
+It uses real-time weather data to serve you curated music recommendations that match the mood of the day.

 <h1>Live Demo</h1>
 Try it out here: https://beatforecast.com/ <br/>

-<h1>Project Overview</h1>
-BeatForecast aims to enhance your music experience by syncing your playlist with the current weather.
-It uses real-time weather data to serve you curated music recommendations that match the mood of the day.

 <h1>Highlights</h1>
 <ul>